About Agilearn¶

 Running the code¶

-If you prefer to run locally, you can download each notebook with the download button next to the Lab button and open it in Jupyter or any editor with notebook support.
+If you prefer to run locally, every notebook has a download button in the top-right corner; open the downloaded .ipynb in Jupyter or any editor with notebook support.

 Licence and contributions¶